Economy of Reading, Berkshire: Retail

-There are two major department stores in Reading: John Lewis & Partners (formerly known as Heelas), and House of Fraser.
-There are also branches of chain stores, including Virgin Media, Boots, fcuk, H&M, Marks and Spencers, Next, Primark and W H Smith.
-The booksellers Waterstone's have two branches in Reading.
+There are two major department stores in Reading: John Lewis & Partners (formerly known as Heelas),.
+There are also branches of chain stores, including Virgin Media, Boots, H&M, Marks and Spencers, Next, Primark and W H Smith.
+The booksellers Waterstone's has a large branch in the former Methodist Chapel on Broad Street.

-Besides the two major shopping malls, Reading has three smaller shopping arcades, the Bristol and West Arcade, Harris Arcade and The Walk, which contain smaller specialist stores.
+Besides the two major shopping malls, Reading has the smaller Harris Arcade and King's Walk, which contain smaller specialist stores and restaurants.
 An older form of retail facility is represented by Union Street, popularly known as Smelly Alley, due to the former presence of many open-fronted fishmongers and butchers.
 The occupancy has shifted towards major retail chains, although a few of independent shops, including a fishmonger and butcher remain.

-Unlike many cities, Reading has no indoor market, but there is a street market at Hosier Street in the town centre, open from Wednesday to Saturday, with 60 stalls selling a mixture of food, flowers and plants, cultural goods, and household goods.
 A farmers' market operates on two Saturdays a month at the cattle market.